 4. Obligations of Employers of Foreigners

-When an employer who hires a foreigner eligible for employment has dismissed the foreigner, or when the foreigner resigns, dies, goes missing or important matters in the terms of employment are amended, the employer shall report this to the head of the competent regional immigration service within 15 days of becoming aware of such circumstances.
+When an employer hires a foreigner eligible for employment has dismissed the foreigner, or when the foreigner resigns, dies, goes missing or important matters in the terms of employment are amended, the employer shall report this to the head of the competent regional immigration service within 15 days of becoming aware of such circumstances.
 Failure to do so may result in a fine not exceeding KRW 2 million.